MBaldessari77/blog/_posts/2017-04-03-introdution-containerization.md

 ## Pratically

-Is a great idea starting from this tutorial to become confidential with _Docker way to Container based virtualization_: [Get started with Docker].
+* Is a great idea starting from this tutorial to become confidential with _Docker way to Container based virtualization_: [Get started with Docker].
+* Dig into [DockerHub] and search from 100.000+ deployed container, open official [hello-world] container and learn more.

 [Application virtualization]: https://en.wikipedia.org/wiki/Application_virtualization
 [Docker]: https://github.com/docker/docker